First time in Montreal

 Getting here and around

 Check our Getting Here guide for flights, trains, and buses.
 Once you arrive, the metro and BIXI bikes cover the city.
 You do not need a car unless you are doing day trips.
-If you do, see our car rental picks.
+Not sure when to come?
+Our month-by-month guide breaks down every season.